qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/application/simulator.rst

 * Utilize the standard Selenium API as well as qooxdoo-specific user extensions to locate and interact with qooxdoo widgets
 * Capture and log uncaught exceptions thrown in the tested application
 * Use Selenium RC to run tests in `many different browser/platform combinations <http://seleniumhq.org/about/platforms.html#browsers>`_
-* Write custom logger classes using qooxdoo's flexible logging system
+* Write custom log appenders using qooxdoo's flexible logging system

 How it works
 ------------